 - 1. Watch: Howe Sound Marine Biodiversity videos Whytecliff Park, Porteau Cove, and Britannia Beach - 2.
-Discuss: questions that arise after watching the videos on biodiversity and ecosystems.

-Potential discussion questions:

-- Why is it important to catalogue the species of Átl'ka7tsem / Txwnéwu7ts /Howe Sound? - What animals, seen in these videos, surprised you?
-What kinds of human activity impacts the biodiversity of this area? - How do scientists monitor the health of the ecosystem?
-And how does this compare to Traditional Ecological Knowledge when monitoring ecosystems?
+Discuss: questions that arise after watching the videos.
+Potential discussion questions: - Why is it important to catalogue the species of Átl'ka7tsem / Txwnéwu7ts /Howe Sound? - What kinds of human activities impact the biodiversity of this area? - How do scientists monitor the ecosystem's health? - How does Western scientific knowledge compare to Traditional Ecological Knowledge when monitoring ecosystems?

-Students choose a species from the list in the Student Workbook, and use the OWHS 2020 report, books, and websites to complete research.
-Remember to connect species to Squamish Nation/Traditional and cultural connections.
+Students choose a species from the list in Student Workbook, and use OWHS 2020 and other resources (internet, books, etc.) to complete research.
+Remember to connect species to Squamish Nation/Traditional connections.
+The first set of prompts in the student workbook are directed to the presentation, the following are further research prompts focusing on citizen science.
+Students will need to reference the Howe Sound/ Átl'ka7tsem Marine Reference Guide's interactive map.

-Reference Howe Sound/Átl'ka7tsem Marine Reference Guide's interactive map.
-Please Note: there are three 'Area Bookmarks' that relate to these connections.
+Please note: There are three 'Area Bookmarks' that relate to these connections.
 You will find these areas towards the top of the interactive map, near the Squamish Harbour.